 1852 Proof Emission Sequence

 We assume that the original 1852 proof is the first issue.
-The 3 restrikes were placed in the emission sequence based on the original timeframes of the reverse dies used.
-The degradation of the obverse die after its initial use wasn’t sufficient to conclusively confirm the emission sequence.
+The 3 restrikes were placed in the emission sequence based on the original timeframes in which the reverse dies were used.
+The degradation of the obverse die after its initial use wasn’t enough to conclusively confirm the emission sequence.

 1852 Quick Finder Chart

 1852 die marriages are easy to attribute.
 All die marriages share the same obverse die, but each of the 6 reverse dies displays

 Copyright © 2015, by Dick Osburn and Brian Cushing, All rights reserved.